We’ve detected a problem with your browser settings.

 To serve you better please select from the list of service areas below to see relevant CenterPoint Energy information.

 A crew from Michels Corporation, CenterPoint Energy’s authorized contractor, plans to finish the project’s natural gas work in the next two weeks.
 Currently they are connecting the service lines to the new main along Main Street, and they are replacing the main on Church Street.
-The crew plans to remove the traffic barriers from Main Street by the end of the day today on Wednesday, October 27 or Thursday, October 28.
+The crew plans to remove the traffic barriers from Main Street by the end of the day today on Thursday, October 28.
+Q3 Contracting, CenterPoint Energy’s authorized contractor, plans to permanently restore the areas affected by Michels Corporation’s work.

 Since early October, CenterPoint Energy’s authorized contractor Michels Corporation has replaced the project’s natural gas mains along Verndale Avenue, Brighton Street and Oak Street and along Highway 10 from Anoka Technical College to Fairoak Avenue.
 They plan to finish the project’s natural gas work in mid-November.
 They have been replacing the natural gas main and connecting service lines to the new main.